sxj754/SoonDuck/soonduck_simulation/README.md

     /rviz
     /urdf
 ```
-Your package directory might seems like this. `/launch`, `/rviz`, and `/urdf` folders, which are at the outside of the second `/soonduck_simulation` directory, is not going to be copied into `install` directory.
+Your package directory might seems like this. `/launch`, `/config`, and `/urdf` folders, which are at the outside of the second `/soonduck_simulation` directory, is not going to be copied into `install` directory.
 In order to do that, you have to modify your `setup.sh` file in your package.
 ```
 data_files=[
     ("share/ament_index/resource_index/packages", ["resource/" + package_name]),
     ("share/" + package_name, ["package.xml"]),
     (os.path.join("share", package_name, "launch"), glob("launch/*.py")),
     (os.path.join("share", package_name, "urdf"), glob("urdf/*")),
-    (os.path.join("share", package_name, "rviz"), glob("rviz/*.rviz")),
+    (os.path.join("share", package_name, "config"), glob("config/*)),
 ],
 ```
 In `setup` function, find `data_files` argument and add last three lines.
 Those lines will include each folders to be built together.
 Don't forget to import necessary functions in `setup.sh` file.